robertleib/passport-thecity/README.md

 [Passport](https://github.com/jaredhanson/passport) strategy for authenticating with [The City](http://api.onthecity.org/) using the OAuth 2.0 API.

-This module lets you authenticate using box, in your Node.js applications.
+This module lets you authenticate using The City, in your Node.js applications.
 By plugging into Passport, The City authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style